PiyushKhurana/video-web/README.md

   * 90° AntiClockWise
   * 180°

-🛑 <em>Note: Editing will be done to only mp4 format of video due to limited cpu resources.</em>
+🛑 <em>Note: Modifications will be done only to the original format of video , due to limited cpu resources.</em>

 <img src="doc-img/edit.gif"  width="852" height="480"/>